AndrewLJackson/SIBER/README.md

 The package vingette provides working examples of the two main analysis types.

 ##Acknowledgments
 Some code and much input from my collaborator and co-author [Andrew Parnell](http://mathsci.ucd.ie/people/parnell_a) [@aparnellstats](https://twitter.com/aparnellstats).
-Thanks to Alex Bond [@thelabandfield](https://twitter.com/thelabandfield) for helping identify some problems in model fitting which will be resolved by z-scoring, fitting and back-transforming.
-This functionality is yet to be implemented here, but is currently available in my repo [SIBER-sandbox]( https://github.com/AndrewLJackson/SIBER-sandbox)
+Thanks to Alex Bond [@thelabandfield](https://twitter.com/thelabandfield) for helping identify some problems in model fitting which is now resolved by z-scoring, fitting and back-transforming.
+Although not affecting every analysis, the potential issue is exemplified in [SIBER-sandbox]( https://github.com/AndrewLJackson/SIBER-sandbox).

 ## Citation
 Jackson, A.L., Parnell, A.C., Inger R., & Bearhop, S. 2011.
 Comparing isotopic niche widths among and within communities: SIBER – Stable Isotope Bayesian Ellipses in R. Journal of Animal Ecology, 80, 595-602. [doi](http://dx.doi.org/10.1111/j.1365-2656.2011.01806.x)